 Expanding Telemedicine For Medicare Beneficiaries During The COVID-19 Outbreak

 CMS’s efforts to expand telehealth prior to the COVID-19 public health emergency served as a strong foundation for action in the early days of the pandemic.
 One of the first steps CMS took in response to the COVID-19 public health emergency was to temporarily expand the scope of Medicare telehealth to allow Medicare beneficiaries across the country—not just in rural areas—to receive telehealth services from any location, including their homes.
 CMS also added 135 allowable services, more than doubling the number of services that beneficiaries could receive via telehealth.
 Examples include emergency department visits, initial nursing facility and discharge visits, home visits, and physical, occupational and speech therapy services.
-Medicare also ensured that health care providers like physicians were paid for these telehealth services at the same payment rate as they would receive for in-person services.
+Medicare also ensured that Home Health Care Service providers like physicians were paid for these telehealth services at the same payment rate as they would receive for in-person services.
 Additionally, CMS is allowing telehealth technology to fulfill many requirements for clinicians to see their patients face-to-face in different health care settings, including inpatient rehabilitation facilities, hospice, and home health.

 The Trump Administration has also removed other barriers that may limit beneficiary access to telehealth services.
 Usually, interactive audio-video technology is required for telehealth visits.
 This can be a challenge for beneficiaries; often, they either don’t have access to the technology or choose not to use it even if offered by their practitioner.
-At the beginning of the public health emergency, the Department of Health and Human Services (HHS) Office of Civil Rights announced that it would exercise enforcement discretion and waive penalties for HIPAA violations against health care providers that serve patients in good faith through everyday communications technologies, such as FaceTime or Skype, during the emergency.
+At the beginning of the public health emergency, the Department of Health and Human Services (HHS) Office of Civil Rights announced that it would exercise enforcement discretion and waive penalties for HIPAA violations against Home Health Care Service providers that serve patients in good faith through everyday communications technologies, such as FaceTime or Skype, during the emergency.
 Soon after, CMS went even further to eliminate these barriers by paying for certain telephone evaluation and management visits and behavioral health services, and paying practitioners at the same rate as similar in-person services.

 In addition, HHS Office of Inspector General announced that it would not enforce requirements for practitioners to collect copayments from patients for these kinds of services.